You are here

 Your home directory in Virtual DICE is /home/guest.
 This is where your files will be saved to.
 It's a local directory in the virtual machine.

-It is never backed up.
-To keep your files safe, you should regularly copy them to your DICE home directory.
+Note: your Virtual DICE VM is never backed up.
+To be safe, you should regularly copy the files you've made in Virtual DICE to your DICE home directory.

 This is how to copy files from Virtual DICE to your DICE home directory.